jeremytammik/moniwonig/index.md

     - 500 W bulb for deckenstrahler
     - stair banister and non-slip tape for pratteln
 - build wooden shelf for metal and other stuff in garbage section of shed
-- pick up beer and table-bench garniture from lasser
 - igelbrett in zisterne
 - toeggelikaste leerraeume
 - clear out upstairs flat